David Martínez (businessman): Ties to Kirchner family

-Martínez has been described as being "closely linked" to the late Argentinian president Nestor Kirchner and as having been a "friend" of Kirchner's.
+Martínez has been described as being "closely linked" to the late Argentinian president Néstor Kirchner and as having been a "friend" of Kirchner's.
 According to one source, "whenever the former president traveled to the United States, he made a place in his schedule" for a meeting with Martínez.
 Describing Martínez as "Kirchner's Mexican friend," Italy's leading newspaper, Corriere della Sera, has noted that the rise in Martínez's economic fortunes "coincided with the exceptional political cavalcade of the Kirchners after the collapse of the South American country in December 2001."